-- Marked loss of volume of affected lung
+- Marked loss of volume in the affected lung

 Pleural effusion in a patient with asbestos exposure is potentially mesothelioma unless proven otherwise.
-Diagnosis requires pleural biopsies; CT guided or thoracoscopic and often need repeating.
-Mesotheliomas are almost impossible to cure.
-With median survival of 8 to 14 months; palliative radiotherapy and chemotherapy with opiate painkillers and occasional pleurodesis to prevent recurrent effusions are most of all that can be offered.
+Diagnosis requires pleural biopsies; CT guided or thoracoscopic and often needs repeating.
+Mesothelioma is almost impossible to cure.
+With a median survival of 8 to 14 months, treatment options are limited to palliative radiotherapy and chemotherapy with opiate painkillers and occasional pleurodesis to prevent recurrent effusions.

-Lung cancer, malignant cancer arising from the respiratory epithelium; is the most fatal cancer of all times.
-With an incidence of about 13 % of all cancers; it claims life in almost 90% of the cases.
-The incidence in females reflects a rising trend.
+Lung cancer, consisting of malignant lesions arising from the respiratory epithelium, is the most fatal cancer.
+It accounts for 13 % of all cancers, but almost 90% of the cases are fatal.
+The incidence in females is increasing.

-The major histological types of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) NSCLC comprises of 3 major groups:
+The major histological types of lung cancer are small-cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
+NSCLC is comprised of three major groups:

 - Squamous cell carcinomas